 If you have been diagnosed with early or locally advanced breast cancer, you will usually be offered surgery to remove the cancer.
 In some cases of locally advanced breast cancer, treatment begins with chemotherapy to shrink the tumour before surgery.

-Surgery for breast cancer will involve either breast conserving surgery, where part of the breast is removed, or mastectomy, where the whole breast is removed.
-In most cases, breast surgery also involves removing one or more lymph nodes from the armpit.
+Surgery for early breast cancer will be either breast-conserving surgery, where part of the breast is removed, or a mastectomy, where the whole breast is removed.
+A mastectomy is usually recommended for locally advanced breast cancer.

 Learn more about:

 - Which surgery should I have?

 - Breast-conserving surgery